-Although it’s not well known whether hydroquinone should be regularly used for skin lightening, it can have some great benefits for your skin when it comes to keratosis, or a build-up of keratin.
-Keratin is generally found in the hair and nails and can cause unfavorable surfaces on the skin like bumps, scales, or lesions.
-Hydroquinone can be highly effective at removing keratin that can be caused by sun damage or exposure to certain chemicals.
+Hydroquinone can have some great benefits for your skin when it comes to keratosis or a build-up of keratin.
+Keratin is generally found in the hair and nails and can cause unfavorable issues on the skin, like bumps, scales, or lesions.
+Hydroquinone can be highly effective at removing keratin and fighting off keratosis caused by sun damage or exposure to certain chemicals.

 Avoid Damage to Your Skin

-This is one of the most important steps, and can come in many forms.
+This is one of the most important steps and can come in many forms.
 Avoiding sun exposure by covering up and wearing sunscreen can do wonders for keeping your skin healthy and functioning.
-Smoking can also work against your skin in many ways, including reducing the blood flow to your skin cells and depleting important nutrients that help your skin rejuvenate itself.
-This is why many smokers tend to appear to age faster than those who don’t, and why many plastic surgeons recommend patients don’t smoke before or after their procedure.
+Quitting smoking can also do a lot to benefit your skin.
+Smoking works against your skin in many ways, including reducing the blood flow to your skin cells and depleting important nutrients that help your skin rejuvenate itself.
+This is why many smokers tend to appear to age faster than those who don’t.
+It’s also why many plastic surgeons recommend patients don’t smoke before or after their procedure.